square/ast_builder/README.md

-# Asta
+# AstBuilder

-Asta (AST Amended) is a tool to make it easier to work with and compose S-Expressions and other AST related tasks in Ruby.
+AstBuilder (AST Amended) is a tool to make it easier to work with and compose S-Expressions and other AST related tasks in Ruby.

 It relies heavily on RuboCop functionality, most notably of which the [`NodePattern`][0] meta-language for AST construction and matching.